andreabradpitto/ARP-assignment/README.md

 Upon execution, the code launches a second terminal, that will serve as the **Input Terminal**.
 The one in which *main* has been launched is referred to as the **Output Terminal**.
-The **Output Terminal** shows all the run-time prints, and welcomes the user with this message: [This is the Output Terminal, which shows the processes' outputs.
+The **Output Terminal** shows all the run-time prints, and welcomes the user with this message:

+*[This is the Output Terminal, which shows the processes' outputs.
 Use the Input Terminal to send signals to the processes.
-Press Ctrl+C to end]
+Press Ctrl+C to end]*

-It also shows the [PID](https://en.wikipedia.org/wiki/Process_identifier) of main, *S*, *P*, *G* and *L*.
+It also shows the [PID](https://en.wikipedia.org/wiki/Process_identifier) of *main*, *S*, *P*, *G* and *L*.

-**The Input Terminal** welcomes the user with these lines instead: [This is the Input Terminal, through which you can send signals to the running processes.
-Please also che the Output Terminal to inspect outputs]
+**The Input Terminal** welcomes the user with these lines instead:

+*[This is the Input Terminal, through which you can send signals to the running processes.
+Please also che the Output Terminal to inspect outputs]*

 It then also prints the list of available commands, while also conveniently reporting the correct PID to use.
 For instance, the Input Terminal goes on reporting something like this:

-Available commands:
+*Available commands:*

-kill -10 22961
+*kill -10 22961*
-kill -12 22961
+*kill -12 22961*
-kill -18 22961
+*kill -18 22961*

-10 is to output a log, 12 to pause, 18 to resume.
-To end, press Ctrl + C in the Output Terminal
+*10 is to output a log, 12 to pause, 18 to resume.
+To end, press Ctrl + C in the Output Terminal*

 The dynamic part is the "22961", which gets updated every time the code is run.

 ## 📊 7 - Results